windlunar/BrowserForFun/README.md

 Simple server and client :

 It will use "127.0.0.1" for test.

 open server to provide html and image file to clients:

     ./src/server/Server

-And then open anathor terminal and go to BrowserForFun directory.:
+Then open anathor terminal and go to BrowserForFun directory.:

     ./build/main